Getting Started

 • Frames

 Allows the start of each frame to be synchronized with an external source.
-On the rising edge of the frame trigger, a new n-bit image is integrated, dependent on the bit depth set by the user.
+On the rising edge of the frame trigger, a new n-bit image is integrated, dependent on the equivalent image levels set by the user.
 The external trigger is sampled with the internal 100MHz clock, thus requiring the trigger to have a minimum pulse width of roughly 12ns.
 Requires at least number of frames + 1 triggers to operate successfully.
 If this mode is activated through the TCP/IP interface, a READY confirmation will be sent before starting the sequence, so you know when it is safe to start triggering the camera.

 • Sparse data checkbox (1-bit)